Al-Kabri massacre: Historiography

+Firsthand accounts

-Dov Yirmiya, who took part in the operation, reported:
+Dov Yirmiya of the IDF took part in the attack on al-Kabri.
+He reported:

 Kabri was conquered without a fight.
 Almost all inhabitants fled.
 One of the soldiers, Yehuda Reshef, who was together with his brother among the few escapees from the Yehi’am convoy, got hold of a few youngsters who did not escape, probably seven, ordered them to fill up some ditches dug as an obstacle and then lined them up and fired at them with a machine gun.
 A few died but some of the wounded succeeded to escape.

-Aminah Muhammad Musa, a female refugee from al-Kabri, reported:
+Aminah Muhammad Musa, a Palestinian refugee from al-Kabri testified:

 My husband and I left Kabri the day before it fell...
 At dawn [the next day], while my husband was preparing for his morning prayer, our friend Raja passed us and urged us to proceed, saying that we should run...
 It was not too long before we were met by the Jews...
 They took us and a few other villagers... in an armoured car back to the village.
 There a Jewish officer interrogated us and, putting a gun to my husband's neck, he said "You are from Kabri?"...
 The Jews took away my husband, Ibrahim Dabajah, Hussain Hassan al-Khubaizah, Khalil al-Tamlawi, Uthman Iban As'ad Mahmud, and Raja.
 They left the rest of us...
 An officer came to me and asked me not to cry.
 We slept in the village orchards that night.
 The next morning, Umm Hussain and I went to the village...
 I saw Umm Taha on the way to the village courtyard.
 She cried and said "You had better go see your dead husband."
 I found him.
 He was shot in the back of the head.